rahulsharma027/AI-Image-Generation-App/README.md

 THIS A FINAL YEAR PROJECT BY TEAM RAHUL:

+Published Paper Link of this Project :

 MEMBERS : i) RAHUL SHARMA (Team Leader)
          ii) HARSH  JAISWAL
         iii) NAKUL SINGH JADON

 PROJECT GUIDE :     CHARUL BAPNA,
                 ASSISTANT PROF. PIET

+Technology used:
+i) DALL-E By OpenAI
+ii) Stable Diffusion
+iii) MysticAI API Integration for serverless deployment iv) ReactJS modules for front-end and design
+v) Google Firebase for Database vi) Flask framework for API calls vii) Vercel for Deployment

+It's a serverless applocation that can simply be deployed on any supported platform, and can also be deployed on traditional AWS and Azure for more scalability and customization.

 Here are some shots of out project: